User Guide

 Commands in square brackets are optional. e.g.

-can be used asn/John Doe t/friend
+n/NAME [t/TAG]can be used asn/John Doe t/friendor asn/John Doe. -

 Commands separated by

-suggest that only one of the commands must be present to be valid. -
+|within()suggest that only one of the commands must be present to be valid. -

 Items with

-after them can be used multiple times, including zero. e.g., [t/TAG] … can be used (i.e. 0 or more times), t/friend t/family etc. -
+…after them can be used multiple times, including zero. e.g., [t/TAG] … can be used (i.e. 0 or more times), t/friend t/family etc. -

 Parameters can be in any order. e.g. if the command specifies

-is also acceptable. -
+n/NAME p/PHONE_NUMBER,p/PHONE_NUMBER n/NAMEis also acceptable. -

 Extraneous parameters for commands that do not take in parameters (such as

-is considered as invalid.
+find is valid, but FIND or FinD is considered as invalid.
 Keywords following commands do

 not need to be in lower case.